How to communicate with an ex you can’t stand?

 Look after yourself

-If you do end up in the war zone when communicating with your ex, be kind to yourself afterwards, particularly if you have experienced high anxiety or feelings of anger.
+If you do end up in the war zone when you communicate with your ex, be kind to yourself afterwards, particularly if you have experienced high anxiety or feelings of anger.
 Even though I’m no athlete, many a spirited sprint has helped release all those stress hormones.
 (Practising to be a ballerina in my forties has also helped my state of grace).

 Reach out to your tribe – without recreating and thus reliving the drama.
 Opt instead for a hug, a cry or a laugh over a shared cuppa whilst you recap on what went well, what didn’t and where to get the best French pastries.